ChrisBlauvelt/techieportfolio/content/pages/cv.md

     variant: variant-a
     title: 'My Experience '
     subtitle: 'A curriculum vitae, if you prefer'
-    text: >
+    text: >+
       ## **Deployment & Project Engineer - 360 Smart Networks**

       ### **April 2022 - August 2024**

-      I greatly appreciate the opportunity that I was given to hone my background in technology that was rooted in a foundational love for the understating of interconnected systems.
-While at 360, I gained a massive amount of experience with different manufactures of hardware and software, operating on either desktop to server operating systems, to networking!
+      I am grateful for the opportunity to have developed my technical expertise at 360, where I built upon my foundation in understanding interconnected systems.
+During my tenure, I gained extensive hands-on experience with a wide range of technologies from various manufacturers, including hardware and software solutions that operate on desktop and server operating systems, as well as networking infrastructure.

-      Additionally, I was able to gain experience with nearly all aspects of Microsoft Office 365 administration: from Azure SSO Integrations, to Microsoft Entra ID user management, and managing InTune policies.
-      Additionally, I gained additional exposure to virtual firewalls, CRM / ERP software, software tailored to law firms, AutoCAD / SolidWorks / BlueBeam and other architectural programs and their installation and administration.
+      I also had the opportunity to dive deep into Microsoft Office 365 administration, developing expertise in areas such as Azure Single Sign-On (SSO) integrations, Microsoft Entra ID user management, and InTune policy management.
+Additionally, I gained exposure to other key technologies, including virtual firewalls, CRM/ERP software, and specialized solutions tailored to law firms, such as AutoCAD, SolidWorks, BlueBeam, and other architectural programs.
+This broad range of experience has equipped me with a unique understanding of how different systems interact and can be optimized for maximum efficiency.

     elementId: ''
     styles:
       self: